NinoDS/project_assignment_solver/README.md

 This project aims to solve the optimal project assignment problem using linear programming techniques.
 It provides a Python function to find the optimal assignment of students to projects based on their preferences and project capacities.

+> ⚠️ The repository might not be up-to-date.
+Please to the [GitHub repository](https://github.com/NinoDS/project_assignment_solver) for the latest version.
 ## Prerequisites

 - Python 3.7 or higher